mctc-python/readinglist/README.md

 ## Book Reading List

-Basic python book reading list application.
-For practicing teamwork and GitHub collaboration.
+A Python reading list app.
+Keeps a list of book objects and whether or not they have been read.

 Uses SQLite3 database to store data.

 Requires Python 3.7.